Ivo Pukanić

 Ivo Pukanić (21 January 1961 – 23 October 2008) was a Croatian journalist.
 He was best known as editor-in-chief of the once influential Croatian political weekly Nacional.
-In 2008, Pukanić was assassinated by members of Serbian organized crime groups.
+In 2008, Pukanić was assassinated by members of organized crime groups.

 Life and career

 Pukanić was born in Zagreb.
 He graduated from the Faculty of Political Science at the University of Zagreb in 1983, after which he started working for Vjesnik publishing house as a photographer for two of their weekly magazines, Start and Studio.

 In 1992 he started his career as a journalist and editor at the popular weekly Globus published by Europapress Holding.
 He left Globus only three years later in 1995 to start his own weekly publication, Nacional, where he held the post of editor-in-chief until 2000.
 That same year Pukanić received an award from Croatian Journalists' Association.
 He also later received an award for a 2003 interview with army general Ante Gotovina, who was at the time on the run due to accusations of war crimes by the ICTY.